doctrine/orm/docs/en/tutorials/getting-started.rst

     echo sprintf("-%s\n", $product->getName());

 Next we'll update a product's name, given its id.
-This simple example will help demonstrate Doctrine's implementation of the UnitOfWork pattern.
+This simple example will help demonstrate Doctrine's implementation of the :ref:`UnitOfWork pattern <unit-of-work>`.
 Doctrine keeps track of all the entities that were retrieved from the Entity Manager, and can detect when any of those entities' properties have been modified.
 As a result, rather than needing to call ``persist($entity)`` for each individual